We've all got that one friend who only bleeds lightly for 2 days and then they’re done for the month. Frustrating isn't it?

 Birth control pills may cause bleeding in the first few weeks and it may take around 3 months for your periods to settle down.
 You may notice your periods are lighter when taking contraceptive pills as the lining of your uterus isn't as thick., .

-There are a range of reasons why girls and women experience lighter and shorter periods, these include :
+There are a range of reasons why people experience lighter and shorter periods, these include :

 4 factors that affect how long your period lasts